Low Rank Approximation with Entrywise $\ell_1$-Norm Error: -Low Rank Approximation

 \begin{theorem} Given a matrix $A\in \mathbb{R}^{n\times d}$, there exists an algorithm running in $\poly(k,n,d)$ time that is able to output $U\in \mathbb{R}^{n\times k}$ and $V\in \mathbb{R}^{k\times d}$ such that

 holds with probability $.99$. \end{theorem} \begin{proof} First using Lemma~\ref{lem:emd_no_contraction} and Lemma~\ref{lem:emd_no_dilation}, we can reduce the original problem into an $\ell_1$-low rank approximation problem by choosing $m=\poly(n)$.
 Second, we can use our $\ell_1$-low rank approximation algorithm to solve it.
 Notice that all of our $\ell_1$-low rank approximation algorithms can be applied here.
-If we apply Theorem~\ref{thm:polyklogd_approx_algorithm}, we complete the proof. \end{proof} Our current $\| \cdot \|_{1,\EEMD}$ is column-based.
-We can also define it to be row-based.
-Then we get a slightly better result by applying the $\ell_1$-low rank algorithm. \begin{corollary} Given a matrix $A\in \mathbb{R}^{n\times d}$, there exists an algorithm running in $\poly(k,n,d)$ time that is able to output $U\in \mathbb{R}^{n\times k}$ and $V\in \mathbb{R}^{k\times d}$ such that
+If we apply Theorem~\ref{thm:polyklogd_approx_algorithm}, we complete the proof.